Use the Edit – Find function located in the browser to search within this document.

 For Long-Term Disability Benefits

-ExxonMobil sponsored sites – Access to plan-related information for employees, retiree, and their family members.
+ExxonMobil sponsored sites – Access to plan-related information for employees, retirees, and their family members.

 • ExxonMobil Family, the Human Resources Internet Site — Can be accessed from home by everyone at www.exxonmobilfamily.com.

-• ExxonMobil Benefits Service Center at Xerox Internet Site — Can be accessed from home by everyone at www.exxonmobil.com/benefits.
+• Your Total Rewards portal - can be accessed from home by everyone

 Introduction